2018 IRA Limits on Contributions and Income

 These contribution amounts are the same as they have been for the past few years; however, the income limits that apply to determine if you can deduct all or some of the contribution amount have increased slightly.

-Income Limitations When You - or a Spouse - Have a Company Sponsored Retirement Plan
+Income Limits When You Have a Company-Sponsored Retirement Plan

 What does it mean to participate in a company-sponsored plan?
 The IRS provides a concise description in Are You Covered by an Employer's Retirement Plan?